ACCESS-NRI/MED-Portal/docs/editing.md

 and author-reviewer-editor conversations are encouraged.

-JOSS reviews involve downloading and installing the software, and inspecting the repository and submitted paper for key elements.
+JOSS reviews involve downloading and installing the software, and inspecting the repository and submitted model for key elements.
 See https://joss.readthedocs.io/en/latest/review_criteria.html

 Editors and reviewers post comments on the Review issue, and authors respond to the comments and improve their submission until acceptance (or withdrawal, if they feel unable to